ABC Blog

 Not bad if you’re trying to get rid of a rat problem quickly, right?
 Or if you never want to see a mouse again?

-Except that foxes will also eat plants and rubbish, just like raccoons.
+Foxes will also eat plants and rubbish, just like raccoons.
 If you have small livestock like chickens, inviting a fox onto your property is like providing them with a buffet.

 In conclusion, foxes aren’t the best answer to your rodent problem.